-(a) Explanation.
-Mediation is a process in which employees, employing offices and their representatives, if any, meet separately and/or jointly with a neutral trained to assist them in resolving disputes.
-As parties to the mediation, employees, employing offices, and their representatives discuss alternatives to continuing their dispute, including the possibility of reaching a voluntary, mutually satisfactory resolution.
-The neutral has no power to impose a specific resolution, and the mediation process, whether or not a resolution is reached, is strictly confidential, pursuant to section 416 of the Act.
+- (a) Overview.
+Mediation is a process in which employees, employing offices and their representatives, if any, meet separately and/or jointly with a mediator trained to assist them in resolving disputes.
+As participants in the mediation, employees, employing offices, and their representatives discuss alternatives to continuing their dispute, including the possibility of reaching a voluntary, mutually satisfactory resolution.
+The mediator has no power to impose a specific resolution, and the mediation process, whether or not a resolution is reached, is strictly confidential, pursuant to section 416 of the Act. - (b) Initiation.

-(b) Initiation.
 Not more than 15 days after receipt by the employee of the notice of the conclusion of the counseling period under section 2.03(l), the employee may file with the Office a written request for mediation.
-The request for mediation shall contain the employee's name, address, and telephone number, and the name of the employing office that is the subject of the request.
-Failure to request mediation within the prescribed period will preclude the employee's further pursuit of his or her claim.

-(c) Notice of Commencement of the Mediation Period.
-The Office shall notify the employing office or its designated representative of the commencement of the mediation period.

-(d) Selection of Neutrals; Disqualification.
-Upon receipt of the request for mediation, the Executive Director shall assign one or more neutrals to commence the mediation process.
-In the event that a neutral considers him or herself unable to perform in a neutral role in a given situation, he or she shall withdraw from the matter and immediately shall notify the Office of the withdrawal.
-Any party may ask the Office to disqualify a neutral by filing a written request, including the reasons for such request, with the Executive Director.
+Except to provide for the services of a mediator and notice to the employing office, the invocation of mediation shall be kept confidential by the Office.
+The request for mediation shall contain the employee's name, home and e-mail addresses, telephone number, and the name of the employing office that is the subject of the request.
+Failure to request mediation within the prescribed period may preclude the employee's further pursuit of his or her claim.
+If a request for mediation is not filed within 15 days of receipt of a Notice of the End of Counseling, the case may be closed and the employee will be so notified. - (c) Notice of Commencement of the Mediation Period.
+The Office shall notify the employing office or its designated representative of the commencement of the mediation period. - (d) Selection of Mediators; Disqualification.
+Upon receipt of the request for mediation, the Executive Director shall assign one or more mediators from a master list developed and maintained pursuant to Section 403 of the Act, to commence the mediation process.
+In the event that a mediator considers him or herself unable to perform in a neutral role in a given situation, he or she shall withdraw from the matter and immediately shall notify the Office of the withdrawal.
+Any party may ask the Office to disqualify a mediator by filing a written request, including the reasons for such request, with the Executive Director.
 This request shall be filed as soon as the party has reason to believe there is a basis for disqualification.
 The Executive Director's decision on this request shall be final and unreviewable.